Hephyrius/Dexathon/README.md

 PyDex/Client.py - This is the interactive client that should can be used.
 It combines the Node Functionality with the Core Blockchain Functionality that is tested in Main.py.
 It is essentially a hybrid of Main.py, Node.py and Wallet.py

+PyDex/LocalNode.py - This class is used in the consensys-simulator version of the blockchain, in order to simulate a staked node that is creating or vetting blocks.

 PyDex/Main.py - This is the main test blockchain, used for testing features for a single node blockchain with no real consensus.
 All changes are tested here before being added to the client.py file.
 Check this out to see whats going on under the hood.

 PyDex/NetworkedMain.py - leftover file from earlier prototyping, this is what client.py took over.

 PyDex/Node.py - This class deals with networking functions as and when they are needed

+PyDex/Simulator.py - This class is a last minute addition that aims to recreate/simulate the Client.py class without the added complexities that networking created.
+It has a simulated consensus that can be described as hybrid between BlockProducer and delegated POS

 PyDex/Transaction.py - This class deals with creating and dealing with transactions